 Years later, (and after a successful career as a Senior Footwear Designer I might add), I wish I could tell that 20-something creative to believe in herself and the value she brings, rather than hiding, playing small and wasting precious time not feeling good enough.
 I’d spent so long feeling like I didn’t belong anywhere that I failed to see the beauty in my own, special uniqueness.
 The very idea that we, as vulnerable, creative and emotional beings torture ourselves with the notion of an invisible standard we must reach, caught up in a cruel comparison game and blinded to the fact that we all can do incredible things, saddens me.
 Especially when I had grown up with nothing but support from my loving family.

 However, what story would this be without a silver lining?!
-Not only am I passionate about supporting other footwear, leather and accessory creatives to believe in themselves, but I’m also hell-bent on building the tribe that’s going to elevate them, Shoe Rebels and Leather Rogues – for footwear and accessory creatives who need a place to belong.
+Not only am I passionate about supporting other footwear, leather and accessory creatives to believe in themselves, but I’m also hell-bent on building the tribe that’s going to elevate them, a community of Mischief Makers .
 And if by chance you can relate to my own, awkward experience, then let me just leave you with this;

 “Here’s to the crazy ones.
 The misfits.
 The rebels.
 The troublemakers.
 The round pegs in the square holes.
 The ones who see things differently.
 They’re not fond of rules.
 And they have no respect for the status quo.
 You can quote them, disagree with them, glorify or vilify them.
 About the only thing you can’t do is ignore them” – Rob Stiltanen.